Nouradawy/super_app/README.md

 * sign in using Email address or using Google Account
 * members selects a community from list to join
 * - upload proof of Resident (owner - rental)
-* - building number and appartment number
+* - building number and apartment number
 * - choosing Role as resident or Manager

 ## Homepage